julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 4. Screenshot of working output
 5. Screenshot of test result or quality check result, where applicable
 6. Link or screenshot of the updated `docs/prompt-log.md`
-7. Short note on what Copilot capability was used
+7. Short note on what GitHub Copilot capability was used
 8. Blockers, assumptions, or reviewer questions

 ### Approval rule